-LwC is a cohort based, 12-month opportunity for leaders from around the country.
-LwC takes place both in-person through four in-person forums, and remotely through six webinars, executive coaching, peer coaching, and regular communication.
+Leading with Conviction (LwC) is a cohort based, 12-month opportunity for leaders from around the country.
+LwC takes place both in-person and virtually.
+Components of LwC include four weekend-long forums, and six networking webinars, executive coaching, peer coaching, and regular communication.

 LwC trainings benefit leaders by introducing them to the people and practices closely linked to successful community and regional criminal justice advocacy efforts, enabling them to take on greater challenges and to generate quantifiable impact in their work.